 You will need to return, at a later date, to take a math and reading test.
 Upon passing the test, you will return again for an interview.

 The length of time varies, depending on what time of year you apply.

-You need your original driver’s license, but copies of the other documents are acceptable.
+You need your original photo identification or driver’s license, but copies of the other documents are acceptable.